LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 abstracting some of its arguments.
 Floating-point numbers can be compared using the `=~=/2`, `approximately_equal/3`, `essentially_equal/3`, and `tolerance_equal/4` predicates provided by `lgtunit`.
-Using the `=/2` term unification built-in predicate is almost always an error as it would mask test goals failing to bind output arguments.
+Using the `=/2` term unification built-in predicate is almost always an error, as it would mask test goals failing to bind output arguments.
 The `lgtunit` tool implements a linter check for the use of unification goals in test outcome assertions.
 In the rare cases that a unification goal is intended, wrapping the `(=)/2`